Germany

 Status

 No steps taken to implement BNPL-specific legislation.
-Under the current legislation, BNPL might be covered by payment service, financial service or banking regulation.
+Under the current legislation, service providers offering BNPL might be subject to payment service, financial service or banking regulation.

 Is the country considering regulation?

 No national BNPL-specific regulation is considered.
-Yet, the new EU Consumer Credit Directive might have an impact when implemented in Germany.
+Yet, the new EU Consumer Credit Directive (Directive (EU) 2023/2225 – “CCD2”) might have an impact on merchants and service providers when implemented in Germany.

 Current state of regulation regarding BNPL?

 Any third party (BNPL service provider) providing services to a merchant to enable BNPL needs to review whether there is any regulatory implication.
 If the BNPL service provider, for example, grants a loan to the customer and the merchant is directly paid from the loan, it is very likely that a licence for credit business is required.
-On the other hand, if the merchant grands the payment deferment and the BNPL service provider acquires the payment claim, this might constitute factoring.
+On the other hand, if the merchant grands the payment deferment and the BNPL service provider acquires the payment claim, this might constitute factoring (what constitutes a regulated financial service in Germany).

 Outline the proposals to change regulation?